Scientific-Simulation-Studio/MolFlow/docs/components/mpc_ml/linear_model.rst

 Linear Models
 ==============

 Linear model is a kind of statistical model with simple form and very widely used.
-Under the protection of a multi-party secure computing protocol, SecretFlow implements provably secure linear regression and binary classification regression through
+Under the protection of a multi-party secure computing protocol, moleculeflow implements provably secure linear regression and binary classification regression through
 `batch Stochastic Gradient Descent (SGD) method <https://stats.stackexchange.com/questions/488017/understanding-mini-batch-gradient-descent>`_ for vertically partitioned dataset setting.